March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi: “Ah!”
 [Laughter.]

 That’s pretty simple!
-“Ah” – that’s it.
-It’s no particular word, it’s a simple word.
-Simple word means a ground word, coming from the bottom of your heart.
-When your body and mind becomes one with the hot water and hot bathtub and all circumstances, including your memories, and distractions, dullness, all stuff.
-And then when you become completely one with bathtub, then you can demonstrate simplicity in life, so-called, “Ah!”
+“Ah!” – that’s it.
+It’s no particular word, [just] a simple word.
+“Simple word” means a ground word, coming from the bottom of your heart.
+When your body and mind becomes one with the hot water and bathtub and all circumstances – including your memories, and distractions, dullness, all stuff.
+And then when you become completely one with the [bath], then you can demonstrate simplicity in life – so-called, “Ah!”
 That’s it.

+Within the “ah” – who are they?
 Can you pick up something particular?
 Pay attention to just the moment, at the very moment when you say “Ah.”
 Who are they?
 What is it?
 What is there?
 Can you say it?

-After “Ah,” you pick up you, who says “Ah.”
-But I am talking about before you say “Ah.”
+After “ah,” you pick up you, who says “ah.”
+But I am talking about before you say “ah.”
 Okay?

-Here is a partition, a very thin partition just like a curtain, a very thin curtain.
-Silk… very thin silk.
-Not silk… Silk is still touchable, but that partition is not touchable, but it’s still something there.
+Here is a partition, a very thin partition, just like a very thin curtain.Very thin silk.
+Not silk… silk is still touchable, but that partition is not touchable, but it’s still something there.
 Just like a mist.
 A mist is pretty hard to grasp, but it’s there.
 And then if you touch it, it disappears, and you can get next door.
-[I say] this is a […] door.
+This is a […] door.

-But if you are involved so much in the dualistic world, after creating a “wow,” you completely forget that first stage of your life.
-That’s why spiritual life is constantly to let you [get] back to the first stage.
-The first stage of a “wow.”
-That’s it.
 That’s why you don’t understand it.
 But when you are there, completely the dullness and distraction, the form of the five skandhas, are struck aside from the beginning.
-And then, what do you mean?
+And then, what do we mean?
 Your body and hot water becomes one.
 This is called intimacy, perfect intimacy.
-Secret intimacy we say: very secret, secret intimacy.
+Secret intimacy we say: very secret intimacy.
 No gap between.

-This is called right, the meaning of the right.
+This is called right, [this is] the meaning of the right.
 And also that is a gate, entrance, to communicate with the universe.
 Universe means the total picture of your life working together with all sentient beings.
 Okay?

 So that is called dropping off body and mind.
 When you do zazen, immediately you say “Ah!”
 That’s it.
-But you don’t say “Ah,” because zazen has no particular object, so-called bathtub, you know?
+But you don’t say “ah,” because zazen has no particular object, so-called bathtub, you know?
 So that’s why you don’t know.
-You are always using your mind and body and that’s it.
-That is subjectivity, and also objective.
+You are always using your mind and body, and that’s it.
+That is subjectivity and also object.
 And then the whole world comes into you.

-And then, when you say “Wow!” this is called samadhi, we say.
-Concentration, okay?
-Total concentration, total devotion.
-And also this is called jijiyu samadhi, self-joyousness.
-Self-joyous samadhi, we call it.
-In other words, this is called “Ah!”
+In other words, this is called, “Ah!”
 That’s it.

-But in zazen, you cannot say “Ah,” because everyone [stays] quiet.
-[Chuckles.]
+But in zazen, you cannot say “ah,” because everyone [is] quiet.
+[There are some chuckles.]
 So, you have to enjoy the self-joyous samadhi concentration right in the middle of zazen.

 This is “dropping off body and mind.”